Submesoscale and boundary layer turbulence under mesoscale forcing in the upper ocean: Discussion and conclusions

 \section{Discussion and conclusions}

 This study presents, to our knowledge, the first Large Eddy Simulation (LES) framework to resolve submesoscale and boundary layer turbulence (BLT) within a persistent, spatially heterogeneous mesoscale field.
 The primary finding is that mesoscale heterogeneity induces a first-order control on the evolution, structure, and energetics of an unstable front and its associated turbulence.
-By moving beyond the classical uniform-strain paradigm, we demonstrate that the background mesoscale field actively organizes submesoscale and BLT interactions, creating a spatial pattern of turbulent hotspots whose locations are tied to the underlying large-scale flow.
+By moving beyond the classical uniform-strain paradigm, we demonstrate that the background mesoscale field actively organizes submesoscale and BLT interactions, creating a spatial pattern of turbulent hotspots whose locations are tied to the underlying large-scale flow. \add[SP]{Note that our goal is to diagnose correlation within a single, dynamically consistent simulation rather than a clean causal separation.}

 Our model setup integrates a prescribed mesoscale forcing with a two-sided mixed layer front initially in geostrophic balance \citep{thomas_friciton_2008, hamlington_langmuir_2014}.
 Thanks to the computational power of distributed GPUs and the Oceananigans configuration \citep{ramadhan_oceananigans_2020}, our model is able to resolve BLT under the mesoscale forcing.
 The excitation of BLT by surface wind stress and cooling is fast, and the front with along-front wind component experiences destabilizing Ekman buoyancy flux that advects cold over warm waters \citep[e.g.,][]{thomas_destruction_2005, wenegrat_current_2023}, developing significant along-front variabilities of front width, curvature, mixed-layer depth (MLD), and other frontal properties under mesoscale forcing.
-These variations correlate strongly with the background mesoscale, in particular for which convergence (divergence) reduces(increases) the frontal width yet deepens(shoals) the MLD.
+These{By analyzing vorticity evolution, evolution of along-front statistics, and along-front heterogeneity, we confirm that these} variations correlate strongly with the background mesoscale, in particular for which convergence (divergence) reduces(increases) the frontal width yet deepens(shoals) the MLD.

 A triple flow decomposition allowed us to quantify the kinetic energy budgets for BLT (TKE) and submesoscales (SKE) and examine their spatial variability across distinct dynamical regimes.
 We observed that extreme mesoscale strain colocates with both amplified production and destruction terms, and strong divergence further coupled to significant cross-sectional variability.
 Specifically, under strong mesoscale convergence, TKE production via horizontal and vertical geostrophic shear is maximized.
 Here, the mean geostrophic shear production reaches approximately half the magnitude of the ageostrophic term, a ratio consistent with the presence of a strong submesoscale source, though ageostrophic production remains dominant \citep{dong_submesoscales_2024}.
 Similarly, SKE self-production and destruction by BLT are enhanced in convergent zones.
 Conversely, under strong divergence, the self-production term becomes negative, acting as a sink, while the vertical buoyancy flux remains as the dominant source for SKE, highlighting its critical role in sustaining submesoscale instabilities such as baroclinic instability.